 Just a few steps offshore, there’s a coral reef teeming with fish, a rainbow jackpot for snorkelers and divers.

-Swimmers can spot the towering Pitons, twin volcanic peaks.
-For an up-close encounter, book the resort's guided trek to the summit of Gros Piton.
+The towering Pitons, twin volcanic peaks, rise above the water.
+For an up-close encounter, book the resort’s guided trek to the summit of Gros Piton.
 Expect some steep sections as it winds through jungle-like terrain.
 The stellar view from the top makes the strenuous two-hour climb well worth it for those in shape to make the attempt.

 Enjoy the beaches in San Juan’s Isla Verde neighborhood, just minutes away from the cultural riches of Old San Juan.
 Isla Verde’s urban beaches, including Pine Grove, El Alambique and Balneario de Carolina are worth a visit.